Xi Jinping arrives in Central Asia in first trip outside China since pandemic - KESQ

 The trip also comes at a crucial time for Xi, just weeks before he is expected to secure a norm-breaking third term in power at a major political meeting in Beijing — a move that will cement his role as China’s most powerful leader in decades.

-That Xi feels comfortable enough to travel outside China during the lead-up to next month’s highly consequential political gathering shows he is confident about his grip on power, said Steven Tsang, director of the China Institute at SOAS University of London.
+That Xi feels comfortable enough to travel outside China during this period shows he is confident about his grip on power, said Steven Tsang, director of the China Institute at SOAS University of London.
 The choice of destination is also in line with Xi’s obsession with control, according to Tsang.

 “This is somebody who wants to be in control of everything.
 At the G20 summit, he is one out of 20 and not quite so much in control,” he said.